kyawlinthu123/kyawlinthu123/README.md

 ### 👨🏻‍💻 About Me

 💡 &nbsp;I’m a self-taught **front-end developer** passionate about creating intuitive and dynamic user interfaces.
-🌍 &nbsp;Originally from Myanmar, I started studying Computer Science before moving to Thailand — now I’m learning full-time on my own while working as a **bartender**.
+🌍 &nbsp;Originally from Myanmar, I started studying Computer Science before moving to Thailand — now I’m grinding projects on my own while working as a **bartender** full-time.
 ⚡ &nbsp;Currently focused on **React.js** and **MERN stack** projects.
 🎯 &nbsp;Next goals: diving into **Next.js** and learning a **SQL database language**.
 🚀 &nbsp;Always curious, always learning, and always building.